Ninja-Squad/ninja-squad.github.com/_posts/2017-08-17-what-is-new-angular-5.md

 The second way is far better, as the work is done on the developer's machine at build time, and not for each user at runtime, making the application start faster.
-It also allows to check all the templates of the application and catch errors early.
+It also allows compiling all the templates of the application and catch errors early.
 But this compiler was a bit slow before Angular&nbsp;5.0, and as a result, most of us were using the JiT mode in development and the AoT mode only for production (that's what Angular CLI does by default).